rxxciobanu/InvictusLabs/README.md

 - **On-chain data** module: use (wallet) transaction data on DeXes, metrics from wallet addresses
 - **Off-chain data** module: use balance sheets, margin/leverage history, equity/liquidity,  business registration details, historical business data, payment history and collections, public fillings, etc.

 - **Data aggregator engine**: will combine the previous 2 modules, and will output structured *entities* and *relationships* between entities.
-We will use a domain-expert, along with a text-to-entity approach, by applying a bi-directional LSTM model for capturing entities and relationships from unstructured text data.
+We will use a domain-expert, along with a text-to-entity machine learning approach, by  capturing entities and relationships from unstructured text data.

+*What if the borrower does not offer much off-chain data?* In this case, the borrower will receive a high credit risk, and will not be incentivized to take an under-collateralized loan.
+Also, our real-time **Alert System** makes use of existing API at news companies

 ### Copula model (our benchmark) ###